dorneanu/roam/content/books/building_a_second_brain.md

 ---

-An archipelago is a chain of islands in the ocean, usually formed by volcanic activity over long spans of time.
-The Hawaiian Islands, for example, are an archipelago of eight major islands

 ---

 Any one of these subjects could become its own resource folder.
 You can also think of them as “research” or “reference materials.”
 They are trends you are keeping track of, ideas related to your job or industry, hobbies and side interests, and things you’re merely curious about.
 These folders are like the class notebooks you probably kept in school: one for biology, another for history, another for math